-If you do one thing in Waco, do this.
+Waco Mammoth National Monument falls under the National Parks Service, so if you have a National Parks Passport, make sure you bring it along so you can collect your stamp.
 We spent about three hours at the Waco Mammoth National Monument and honestly, we could have stayed longer.
 We had to pry our kids out of the dig pit as it was.

-Admission is free but spring for the guided tour.
-They last about 30 minutes and include history of the site and entry into the active dig site.
+The Waco Mammoth National Monument is an active dig site, so you never know quite what you’re going to see.
+The back story: a herd of Chilean mammoths (kind of like a warm-weather and larger version of the woolly mammoth) died in this area in what is presumed to be a flood.
+Their fossils are still being uncovered, along with some other surprises, such as fossil remains of other mammals that lived during this period.
+Admission is free, but spring for the guided tour.
+It lasts about 30 minutes and includes history of the site and entry into the active dig site.
 The fee is $5 for adults, $4 for seniors, military, educators and students, and $3 for children pre-K to sixth grade.
 Kids under three are free.

 The Texas Sports Hall of Fame is open Monday through Saturday from 9 to 5.
 Admission is $7 for adults $6 for seniors and $3 for students in 1st – 12th grade.
 Active military are free.

-Note: The Waco area is close enough to both San Antonio and Killeen to have a substantial military connection in the community, so ask about military discounts if that applies to you.
+TravelingMom Tip: The Waco area is close enough to both San Antonio and Killeen to have a substantial military connection in the community, so ask about military discounts if that applies to you.

+The Mayborn Museum Complex is also located on the Baylor University Campus.
 Here you will find hands-on discovery rooms, interactive natural science and cultural history galleries, including outdoor exhibits.
 There are also traveling exhibits, so check the website to see what’s currently offered.

 If your kids complete the Junior Ranger Program at the Waco Mammoth National Monument, they’ll get free admission to the Mayborn.
 There is also a Mammoth exhibit at the Mayborn that ties into what your kids (and you!) will learn at the Waco Mammoth National Monument.